Natural Aphrodisiacs supplements herbs that work for a man and woman

 Improved sensation of genital organs

-The potent herbal aphrodisiac extracts are ashwagandha, catuaba, cnidium, herba cistanches, horny goat weed, maca, muira puama, passion flower, rhodiola, tongkat ali, tribulus and yohimbe bark.
+Potent herbal aphrodisiac extracts in the formula are ashwagandha, avena sativa, barberry extract, catuaba, cnidium monieri, Cynomorium songaricum, damiana, eurycoma extract, herba cistanches, horny goat weed, maca herb, muira puama, passion flower, rhodiola, tongkat ali, tribulus and Yohimbe Bark extract.

-There are quite a number of herbs and plant extracts that are excellent sexual enhancers and it is difficult to say which one is the best since different people respond to different ones.
+There are a number of herbs and plant extracts that are excellent sexual enhancers and it is difficult to say which one is the best since different people respond to different ones.
 As medical science has given us a greater understanding of human sexuality and our own chemical processes that put us in the mood, research has uncovered how some well-known and not so well-known male and female aphrodisiacs actually work with our body chemistry to lead to arousal and excitement.
 Various substances of animal and plant origin have now been identified, allowing for testing and scientific understanding of their chemical composition and mechanisms of action.
-Many scientists casually dismiss the possibility that herbal aphrodisiacs are possible.
-How little do they know!
+For instance, the herb maca is able to reverse SSRI induced sexual dysfunction.
+SSRI drugs such as Prozac, Zoloft and Paxil reduce sexual pleasure since they increase serotonin levels dampening erectile function and sensation.

-To our knowledge, no particular food enhances sexuality or can be considered a true aphrodisiac if the expectation is that results would be noticed within a brief period of time, such as an hour or two.
+No particular food enhances sexuality or can be considered a true aphrodisiac if the expectation is that results would be noticed right away, such as an hour or two.
 It is possible, though, that certain foods, such as fish or seafood, could be considered to have aphrodisiac qualities in the long run since fish provides long-chained fatty acids such as DHA and EPA found in fish oils.
 These fish oils could improve blood flow to the genital region and also have beneficial effects on seminal fluid and sperm.
 A diet with healthy foods could certainly be considered to have potential since in the long run those who are physically and mentally healthy are more likely to have optimal sexual function.
 They are likely to have excellent blood flow to the genital organs, and optimal hormone balance.
 Many herbs can be brewed as a tea and as such these could be considered aphrodisiac tea products.
 A homemade aphrodisiac drink can be made by adding certain powerful herbs to any kind of alcoholic or non alcoholic drink or liquid.

 There may be.
 We are not aware of any nuts or seeds, when ingested, lead to a sexual enhancing effect within an hour or two.
 But, we will keep searching for such a seed or nut.
 We have not come across an aphrodisiac fruit that leads to a quick sexual enhancement.

-There appears to be some research supporting certain spices as male and female aphrodisiacs.
-One study in rodents found nutmeg and clove to have sexual improving benefits.
-Saffron and nutmeg should also be considered.
-Some even think garlic and ginger could be helpful for erectile dysfunction or as a treatment for impotence.
+Research supports certain spices as male and female aphrodisiacs.
+Saffron, nutmeg and clove have sexual improving benefits.
+Garlic, onions, and ginger are natural aphrodisiacs that work for erectile dysfunction or as a treatment for impotence.

-There are quite a number of natural aphrodisiac herbs that are quite effective in improving sexuality in both men and women.
+There are a number of natural aphrodisiac herbs that are effective in improving sexuality in men and women.
 Even though many cultures for centuries have known about local plants, roots, barks, herbs that stimulate sexual passion, most doctors in the US have little clue on how potent some of these herbs or combinations can be.
-Natural aphrodisiac herbs work slower than drugs and that may be one reason.
-As Americans we like pills that give an immediate effect.
+Americans like pills that give an immediate effect.
 We want to take an impotence drug like Viagra and get a quick response in an hour or two.
-Most take 2 or 3 days to begin to work and their effects improve over time, but there are some herbs or combinations that work quicker.
+Most natural herbal aphrodisiacs take 2 or 3 days to begin to work.
+Their effects improve over time, but there are some herbs or combinations that work quicker.
 Although Viagra and its cousins Cialis and Levitra work very well for erectile function, they have little effect on sensation or libido and they hardly work in women.
-Natural aphrodisiac herbs generally are not as potent and quick in terms of stimulating an erection, but with time they can be as good as the drugs.
-Most people prefer the overall sexual enhancement that comes from the herbs in terms of the whole package -- sensation, libido, intensity of orgasms, climaxes, lubrication, and erection.
-Herbs also have the advantage of causing fewer side effects.
+Natural aphrodisiac herbs are not as potent and quick in terms of stimulating an erection, but with time they can be as good as the drugs.
+Most people prefer the overall sexual enhancement that comes from the herbs in terms of the whole package — sensation, libido, intensity of orgasms, climaxes, lubrication, and erection.
+Herbs also have the advantage of causing fewer side effects and unpleasant reactions.

-The drug sildenafil (Viagra, Pfizer) and, more recently, tadalafil (Cialis, Lilly-Icos) and vardenafil (Levitra, Bayer), have adverse effects with include hypotension, tachycardia, headache, flushing, blurred vision, dyspepsia, and musculoskeletal pain.
+The drug sildenafil (Viagra, Pfizer), tadalafil (Cialis, Lilly-Icos) and vardenafil (Levitra, Bayer), have adverse effects with include vision disturbances, hypotension (low blood pressure), tachycardia (fast heart beat), headache, flushing, blurred vision, dyspepsia (stomach upset), and musculoskeletal pain (aches and pains in joints or muscles).

-Aphrodisiac for woman, Are they effective in women?
+Aphrodisiac for woman, are they effective in women, ladies?

 Do you know of any Asian or Chinese aphrodisiac herbs or plants?